ridzuan5757/k8s/docs/1_concepts/extension/custom_resource.md

 ##### Scale Subresource

 Allow systems like HorizontalPodAutoscaler and PodDisruptionBudget interact with new resource.
 Possible for both CRDs and Aggregation API.
+For CRDs, WebHooks would be required.

 ##### Status Subresource